The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 Consensus Meter

-I will try entering a question that can be answered with Yes/No.
+Let’s try entering a research question that can be answered with “yes” or “no.”

 Consensus rich labeling highlights study attributes and citation counts with visual icons.